 Ms. Michael also has substantial experience in class action practice and the formulation of effective strategies for defeating mass tort and other consumer claims, including theories governing the piercing of the corporate veil and the imposition of successor liability.
 She has counseled numerous clients on developing protocols and structuring transactions to guard against incurring vicarious liability for the obligations of corporate affiliates.

 Ms. Michael has been recognized as a leading lawyer in insurance law and business litigation in numerous publications.
-She is listed in the 2016 and 2017 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Insurance: Policyholder.
-The Best Lawyers in America® has recognized Ms. Michael for excellence in Insurance Law in 2017 and each of the immediately preceding four years.
+She is listed in the 2016, 2017 and 2018 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Insurance: Policyholder.
+The Best Lawyers in America® has recognized Ms. Michael for excellence in Insurance Law in 2019 and each of the immediately preceding six years.
 She has been repeatedly recognized as a top Washington D.C.
 “Super Lawyer” by Super Lawyers® magazine since 2011, including as a “Top Rated Insurance Coverage Lawyer” in 2016 and the six immediately preceding years, as a “Top 50 Women Super Lawyer” in 2017 and five preceding years and as a “Top 100 Washington Super Lawyer” in 2017 and five preceding years.
 She also has been named by Legal Media Group as a leading lawyer in its prestigious Expert Guide to the World's Leading Women in Business Law in 2017 and each of the four immediately preceding years, and the Expert Guide to the World's Leading Insurance and Reinsurance Lawyers in 2016 and 2017.

 Ms. Michael also is a leader in the American Bar Association Torts, Trial and Insurance Section, where she has served as a national chair of the Insurance Coverage Litigation Committee, and presently serves on the Task Force for Healthcare Reform,